SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 ## Overview and deployed resources

-The following steps are executed as a part of the solution
+The following steps are executed as a part of the solution:

 + Deployment of a Microsoft Azure Storage Account
 + Creation of a Custom Role for restricting access to the Microsoft Azure Storage Account